 The social enterprise was swamped with orders after the picture appeared - and we can't help but think Archie's clothing choice was a meaningful move from the Duke and Duchess.

-There's no denying things will inevitably change when Meghan and Harry step back from their current royal roles, but there's no doubt in our minds that Meghan will continue to inspire and provide the goods in the wardrobe department.
+There's no denying things will inevitably change now that Meghan and Harry have stepped back from their current royal roles, but there's no doubt in our minds that Meghan will continue to inspire and provide the goods in the wardrobe department - even if her style is a little less regal.

-And while her signature royal style is likely to transition into new territory, we've got a sneaking suspicion that the best is yet to come - Meghan is a fashion force to be reckoned with, after all.
+And while her signature royal looks will likely transition into new territory, we've got a sneaking suspicion that the best is yet to come - Meghan is a fashion force to be reckoned with, after all.